 Begonias have been trusted for years as an easy-care annual.
 While these plants originate in Central and South America, the United States began to realize the benefits of begonias as long ago as the 1700 and 1800’s.

-Since then, many varieties of begonias have been growing in popularity across many growing zones in the United States.
+Since then, many varieties of begonias have been developed that are suitable for growing zones in the United States.
 It’s likely you saw these gorgeous plants before: perhaps in a flower bed in a wooded area or even popular tourist areas, such as Washington D.C.’s national mall.

 At our greenhouse, many of our begonia varieties have been found to have many benefits to growers.
-Today, we’ll discuss a few of the big reasons that these plants are a favorite for landscape growing, container gardening or even hanging baskets.
+Today, we’ll discuss a few of the big reasons that these plants are a favorite for landscape growing, container gardening and hanging baskets.

 Begonias are vigorous blooming, easy-care plants.
 Due to their origin of a tropical, humid climate they are typically grown as an annual, although in some climates and conditions they can also be grown as a perennial.